Connect with us

 on

-Fanuel Muindi interviews Dr. Natalie Nannas, Associate Professor of Biology at Hamilton College, about her work integrating the basic research she conducts around how genetic information is packaged within chromosomes, and doing public engagement.
+Fanuel Muindi interviews Dr. Natalie Nannas, Associate Professor of Biology at Hamilton College, (a private, liberal arts college in New York State) about her work integrating the basic research she conducts around how genetic information is packaged within chromosomes, and doing public engagement.
 Dr. Nannas explains that her engagement work began during college and now involves students in hands-on research, teaching them to communicate scientific ideas to wider audiences.
 She adds that an important aspect of her research and teaching is asking students to take the knowledge they have gained and engage a broader audience.

 During the pandemic, she launched the SciKids Network on YouTube to provide kids with accessible science activities they can do at home.
 She shares that students often find science communication both challenging and rewarding.
 When asked about measuring impact, Dr. Nannas reflects on the challenge of tracking outreach success, noting, โ€˜I think it will be important to have metrics by which we can measure what is our reach, what is our impactโ€ฆ ways that we could then pivot to be more impactful.โ€™ Looking ahead, she hopes to expand the channelโ€™s STEM content and collaborate with other educators to broaden its reach.